mfosterio/slimplate-tpl-cf-react/README.md

 - The latest cloudflare features.
 - Websocket support, on cloudflare, right out of the gate.

-> ** DEAR DEV: ** Below here is instructions for using the generated repo.
-The intent is that you remove the above text, and have a nice
+> **DEAR DEV:** Below here is instructions for using the generated repo.
+The intent is that you remove the above text, and have a nice README

 ---
 SNIP